slorg1/cs-docs/_posts/2020-10-17-parameter_types.md

 ```

 ## Wait a second... parameter or argument?
 You may have seen these 2 concepts used interchangeably in the past.
-They are technically expressing 2 different "states" in the life-cycle of the same "thing".
+They technically express 2 different "states" in the life-cycle of the same "thing".

-The parameter is the name of the variable set at function or method declaration/definition time.
+The parameter is the name of the variable at function or method declaration/definition time.

 ```python
 def my_function(parameter_1, parameter_2):
     ...
 ```

-The argument is the value that you pass the function/method at invocation time.
+The argument is the value (or reference) that you pass the function/method at invocation time.

 ```python
 my_function(